Dave Lombardo: Grip Inc.

 After the birth of his first child in 1993, Lombardo formed Grip Inc. with Voodoocult guitarist Waldemar Sorychta.
 The pair recruited bassist Jason VieBrooks and vocalist Gus Chambers to complete the line-up.
 An early five-piece line-up briefly featured former Overkill guitarist Bobby Gustafson who claims to have come up with the name Grip which Lombardo expanded to Grip Inc. after Gustafson's departure in order to avoid a potential lawsuit.
 Grip Inc.'s debut record was released in 1995.
 The album, titled Power of Inner Strength, was distributed via California-based label Metal Blade Records.
 AllMusic reviewer Vincent Jeffries singled out Lombardo for praise on the album, saying Slayer fans would "enjoy the drummer's double bass work and overall aggression throughout the disc."
 Sorychta claimed critics and music fans always spot mistakes in their music, because of Lombardo's popularity with Slayer—they expect the band to sound like Slayer and complain.
 However, when Lombardo uses the double bass drum, Sorychta said people complain "now Grip Inc. sound exactly like Slayer."

 The band released Nemesis in 1997.
 Jeffries praised Lombardo's "crushing drum work" which takes center stage on the album.
 Bassist VieBrooks left the band in 1999; he was replaced by Stuart Carruthers.
 The band released Solidify later that year.
 The album was described as a step towards "progressive and exotic rhythms, structures, and instrumentation, while never compromising intensity".
 Lombardo was once again praised for his drumming on the album by Jeffries, who stated his style is "expressive and technically excellent tom work on cuts like 'Bug Juice' and 'Lockdown.'"
 Lombardo is proud of Grip Inc. and believes it made him more creative as a musician.

 Lombardo recorded his final album with Grip Inc., Incorporated, in 2004.
 He said the band is on the "back burner" because of time taken up touring with Slayer.

 Fantômas

-In 1998, Lombardo joined a side project called Fantômas with Faith No More vocalist Mike Patton and Melvins' guitarist Buzz Osborne.
+In 1998, Lombardo joined a side project called Fantômas with Faith No More vocalist Mike Patton, Mr. Bungle bassist Trevor Dunn and Melvins' guitarist Buzz Osborne.
 The band formed when Lombardo was approached by Patton at a Faith No More concert; Patton asked Lombardo about his "fusion" project (Grip Inc.).
 Patton called Lombardo several months after Faith No More broke up and asked if Lombardo wanted to join Patton's fusion project.
 Lombardo enthusiastically agreed, "Fuck yeah!"

 Lombardo later described Fantômas as the hardest music he has played: "Slayer doesn't even come close.
 Slayer was hard in a physical way, this is physically demanding and requires 'feeling'.
 (The kind of connectedness that demands) no clicking of sticks."
 The drummer described Fantômas' sound by stating "[I]f Picasso was a musician, this would be his music."
 Lombardo recorded four albums with the band.